What Does Checking Your Privilege Mean?

 Tal Fortgang published what proved to be a controversial piece in Princeton’s school paper in April of 2014.
 Within a month, Time Magazine ran a crystallized version of his essay, “Why I’ll Never Apologize for My White Male Privilege.”

 Not unrelated, in their May issue, The Atlantic ran a piece called “Segregation Now,” by Nikole Hannah-Jones, about the creeping return of separate and unequal conditions to Alabama schools sixty years after Brown v.
 Board.

 Also, an unnamed Resident Assistant (RA) in the East Hall of Appalachian State University in North Carolina was met with chagrin and criticism when students returning from Spring Break discovered his new hall bulletin board, decorated with a “Check Your Privilege” display.

 The RA had posted fliers from the University of San Francisco Intercultural Center’s Check Your Privilege Campaign, whose stated goals are increasing knowledge and improving beliefs about privilege, heightening awareness, and advocating for others.

-By May of 2014, Worldwide Google searches for “check your privilege” peaked.
+By May of 2014, Worldwide Google searches for what does “check your privilege” mean peaked.

 Examining the Reactions to “Check Your Privilege”